MindustryGame/wiki-testing/docs/logic/3-variables.md

 Variables and constants are essentially "containers" of values.
 Each one has a name and value.
 Mindustry has variables which can be set by the user and their code, and constants which are set only by the processor and cannot be changed by the user.

-*To find out the possible data or paraeter types of a variable or constant, see the Glossary.*
+*To find out the possible data or parameter types of a variable or constant, see the Glossary.*

 ## Variables